 Generally, there are lots of pests that can potentially live on your mattress.
 Some of the most common ones include;

-Like bed bugs, bat bugs primarily survive on a blood meal, but from bats.
+Bat bugs primarily survive on a blood meal, but from bats not humans.
 From their name, it's apparent that these bugs usually nest where bats roost, like in the attic.
 Since these bags attach themselves to their hosts, they may move along with the bats to areas near your bedroom or guest room.
 Eventually, they may crawl their way to your existing mattress.

 Aside from bats, they can survive on a human blood meal, and their bites can be too itchy.
 However, they don't transmit diseases to humans.
 On the naked eye, a bat bug and a bed bug look pretty much the same.
 However, one striking difference between them is that a bat bug's flat shape allows it to hide inside crevices in the wall cavity.
 Additionally, a bat bug is a beige or transparent tan pest that turns dark brown after a blood meal.